isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    Option 43 input processing (also called unpacking) is deferred so that it happens after classification.
-This means clients cannot be classified using option 43 suboptions.
+This means clients cannot be classified using option 43 sub-options.
 The definition used to unpack option 43 is determined as follows:

-   - If defined at the global scope this definition is used
+   - If defined at the global scope, this definition is used.
-   - If defined at client class scope and the packet belongs to this class the client class definition is used
+   - If defined at client class scope and the packet belongs to this class, the client class definition is used.
    - If not defined at global scope nor in a client class to which the packet belongs, the built-in last resort definition is used.
-This definition only says the sub-option space is "vendor-encapsulated-options-space"
+This definition only says the sub-option space is "vendor-encapsulated-options-space".

    The output definition selection is a bit simpler:

-   - If the packet belongs to a client class which defines the option 43 use this definition
+   - If the packet belongs to a client class which defines the option 43, use this definition.
-   - If defined at the global scope use this definition
+   - If defined at the global scope, use this definition.
-   - Otherwise use the built-in last-resort definition.
+   - Otherwise, use the built-in last-resort definition.

-   Note as they use a specific/per vendor option space the sub-options are defined at the global scope.
+   Since they use a specific/per vendor option space, sub-options are defined at the global scope.

 .. note::